Element Quartet

 The Element Quartet was a string quartet prominent in British musical life in the 1950s and 1960s.
 The members were Ernest Element and Sylvia Cleaver (violins), Dorothy Hemming (viola), and Norman Jones (cello).
-The quartet were the first to perform Schubert's String Quartet No. 2 in C major following restoration of its previously lost score.
+The quartet was the first to perform Schubert's String Quartet No. 2 in C major following the restoration of its previously lost score.
 The performance was broadcast on BBC Radio on 23 December, one of the many broadcasts they made for the BBC from the 1950s to the early 1960s.

 The Element Quartet was particularly associated with the early string quartets of Robert Simpson.
-The quartet gave the premières of his first three string quartets; Quartet No.2 is dedicated to the Element Quartet, and Quartet No.3 is dedicated to their violist, Dorothy Hemming.
+The quartet gave the premières of his first three string quartets; Quartet No. 2 is dedicated to the Element Quartet, and Quartet No. 3 is dedicated to their violist, Dorothy Hemming.